 Virtually every company has a sales process!
 If a firm doesn’t develop its own selling process, it must rely on the multiple sales methodologies its new hires bring to the firm.

-We’ve found that many salespeople simply fail when using selling processes they used in prior jobs.
-The result is often long sales cycles, unnecessary sales steps and low closing rates.
+We’ve found that many salespeople simply fail when using sales processes they used in prior jobs.
+The result is often long sales cycles and sales funnels, unnecessary sales steps and low closing rates.
 Why?
 It may be that their old selling process isn’t well suited to the new industry, products, markets or prospect types.
 Or it may be that they lack the skills to apply their old sales process to their new environment.
 In short, companies have no guarantee that a salesperson it hires will bring a good sales process or skill set to their company.

-But what happens when new salespeople do have a successful selling process and consistently beat their quotas?
+But what happens when new salespeople do have a successful sales process and consistently beat their quotas?
 We’ve found that employers rarely know exactly how its new sales hires achieve success or the particulars of the sales process they use.
 And sometimes, highly-competitive salespeople are reluctant to share the methods that are making them successful.
 After all, the company could use these methods to train its other salespeople and create extra competition for contests, 100% clubs and promotions!

-Not having a refined selling process usually results in losing good salespeople as well as sales opportunities.
-Indeed, developing an optimal selling process makes good revenue and business sense!
+Not having a refined sales process usually results in losing good salespeople as well as sales opportunities.
+Indeed, developing an optimal process makes good revenue and business sense!
 So, if you don’t have a company-specific sales process, you have several options.

 Your Selling Process: Make, Buy or Forget it?